26 Silva St, Carver, MA 02330, USA

 Owned By: Town of Carver

-This 21-acre natural pond features a small sandy beach and a forested shoreline.
-Suitable for swimming, fishing, paddling and seasonal ice skating.
+John’s Pond Recreation Area in Carver, MA is a 21-acre natural pond with a small sandy beach and a forested shoreline.
+It is suitable for swimming, fishing, paddling and seasonal ice skating.

 Features